SB2C HELLDIVER PILOT

-Your husband’s keen interest in the Navy, and the excellent manner in which he carried his duties had won for him the high regard of his associates.
-His loyalty, courage and fine character gained from the affection of al those who had the good fortune to know him personally.
-Andrew is the type of young man that the Navy can ill afford to lose and he will be greatly missed by his all of us.
+Your husband’s keen interest in the Navy and the excellent manner in which he carried out his duties had won him the high regard of his associates.
+His loyalty, courage, and fine character gained the affection of all those who had the good fortune to know him personally.
+Andrew is the type of young man that the Navy can ill afford to lose and all of us will greatly miss him.

-For his actions Andrew Scopelitis awarded an Air Medal, the Purple Heart and the Asiatic - Pacific Campaign Medal posthumously as well as the Presidential Unit Citation to the USS Bunker Hill.
+For his actions, Andrew Scopelitis was awarded an Air Medal, the Purple Heart, and the Asiatic - Pacific Campaign Medal posthumously as well as the Presidential Unit Citation to the USS Bunker Hill.
 George Scopelitis had more luck than his brother Andrew.
-A U.S. Army veteran of World War II, he was honourably discharged with the rank of Captain, and was awarded numerous medals and commendations including the Legion of Merit for special operations excellence in the Middle East.
+A U.S. Army veteran of World War II, he was honorably discharged with the rank of Captain and was awarded numerous medals and commendations including the Legion of Merit for special operations excellence in the Middle East.

 Curtiss SB2C-1C Helldiver BuNo 18336 was part of batch 18192/18598 built by Curtiss.
 It was assigned to VB-8 which was attached to CVG-8 on USS Bunker Hill (CV-17).
 Bombing Squadron 8 deployed from 30 March 1944 to June 1944 with CVG-8 on CV-17 to the Western Pacific.
 On 08 June 1944, it was lost off Orote peninsula in Guam while returning from an anti-submarine patrol, during an approach on USS Yorktown instead of Bunker Hill because of the low fuel state in its tanks.
 Both Ens.
 Scopelitis and his gunner ARM3c Andrew C. Dills Jr were drowned.
 The dive bomber wears the 3-tone camo that became standard of the mid-war period and which was still used for many aircraft right up until V-J Day.
-The individual number '16' is fictional and added for the purpose of completing the profile.
-From the available records we couldn't cross check the BuNo with an individual identification number.
+From the available records, we couldn't cross-check the BuNo with an individual identification number however we used #16 because of the photo where Andrew and his gunner posed on the deck of the USS Bunker Hill on the top of this page.
 (Copyright Bertrand Brown)

-Three documents from Andrew Scopelitis Officer Military Personel Record.
-The first one is its enlistment paper when he joined the US Navy on July 19, 1938, in the USN recruiting Station in New Haven, Connecticut.
+Three documents from Andrew Scopelitis Officer Military Personnel Record.
+The first one is his enlistment paper when he joined the US Navy on July 19, 1938, at the USN Recruiting Station in New Haven, Connecticut.
 The second is the letter which was written by the Captain of USS Bunker Hill, T.P.
 Jeter to his wife on June 8, 1944, referring to the loss and the character of the Greek American pilot.
-Finally, the third one is the telegram which was sent on July 12, 1944, to Andrews wife by the Secretary of the Navy, James Forrestal where he expressed his condolences for his loss.
+Finally, the third one is the telegram which was sent on July 12, 1944, to Andrews's wife by the Secretary of the Navy, James Forrestal where he expressed his condolences for his loss.

-Special Thanks to Donald Mounts Owner Global Military Research, LLC - VP @ Archival Researchers Association
+Special Thanks to Charles Scopelitis, nephew of Andrew and son of George Scopelitis and also to Donald Mounts Owner Global Military Research, LLC - VP @ Archival Researchers Association